-- Explain what is meant by the Ramsar Convention. - Give examples of policies that guide wetland conservation and management in your country? - Explain the role of policies in wetlands management - Give examples of institutions involved in the management of wetlands in your country
+- Explain what is meant by the Ramsar Convention. - Give examples of policies that guide wetland conservation and management in your country? - Explain the role of policies in wetlands management - Give examples of wetland resource user guidelines and their importance in your country - Give examples of Indigenous Technical Knowledge and its application to wetlands management